 not a spicy chili.
 I think that makes us attractive not just to the Midwest but to other regions as well."

 Indeed, Indiana University professor Theresa Williams thinks the folks at Charlie & Barney’s may be on to something.

 "The execution would worry me a little bit," Williams said.
-"That’s the biggest barrier quality control and being consistent."
+"That’s the biggest barrier — quality control